 Antenna polarization is a classification of FPV antennas.
 There are two types:

-We explained the technical differences between Linear and Circular Polarized antennas previously.
+This post explains the differences between Linear and Circular Polarized antennas in a bit more detail.

-Circular polarized (CP) antennas are the standard aftermarket upgrade for most FPV systems, because: 1. linear polarized (LP) antennas are very sensitive to multipathing interference; 2.
-LP antennas have to be aligned to work well.
-Antenna alignment is very hard to maintain on a quadcopter as it’s moving around all the time.
+- LP antennas have to be aligned well to work well, however antenna alignment is very hard to maintain on a quadcopter as it’s rotating around all axes constantly

-Multi-Pathing in FPV is when the video signal bounces off objects such as trees, walls or ground, the reflected signals become out of phase and could interfere with the main signal.
+Multi-Pathing is interference/noise in your video feed, it happens when video signal bounces off objects such as walls and ground, the reflected signals become out of phase and could interfere with the main signal.
 Multipath interference often appears as random static in the video feed.

 LHCP antenna rejects signal from RHCP antenna and vice versa, and interference is reduced between the two VTX’s.

-For the same reason, using CP antennas helps minimize multipath interference.
+For the same reason, using circularly polarized antennas helps minimize multipath interference.
 Every time a signal bounces off the wall or ground, it changes the direction of polarization.
 For example, a bounced LHCP signal becomes RHCP which will be rejected by the receiving LHCP antenna.

-For pilots flying in a group, it’s best to have 1 set of each LHCP and RHCP so you can use whatever you are required when racing.
-If you are just flying alone most of the time, then this doesn’t really matter, just buy RHCP since it’s more widely available.
+For pilots flying in a group, it’s best to have both LHCP and RHCP antennas for flexibility.
+If you are just flying alone most of the time, then this doesn’t really matter.

 Directional and Omni-directional Antennas